dtcameron/express-demo-app/README.md

 ## Setup

+1. `npm install` Use this to install dependencies
+1. Set up your env file, you can get started with the `.env.example` provided
-`db:migrate` Use this to generate the Zod schemas and migrations from the prisma schema `db:push` Use this to push the created migrations to the database
+1. `db:migrate` Use this to generate the Zod schemas and migrations from the prisma schema
+1. `db:push` Use this to push the created migrations to the database

 ## Scripts